 I began my working life by undertaking an apprenticeship in the avionics industry at the UK government funded Aircraft and Armament Experimental Establishment (A&AEE) providing electronics expertise to support research and development of the electronic systems that comprise aircraft and aerodrome facilities.
 My B.Eng studies (in electronics) at Sheffield University was financed by the A&AEE establishment with my subsequent PhD (in Software Engineering) being funded by an Engineering and Physical Science Research Council (EPSRC) scholarship.
 Following my -under and -post graduate studies I lectured in Electronics at Sheffield University and University College Cardiff before becoming a lecturer in Computer Science at Essex University where I used my expertise in working across the intersection of electronics and software to establish two world leading research groups.
 First I founded and ran the Essex University mobile robotics group before founding the Intelligent Environments group.
 Both research areas now boast world-class teams and facilities such as the robot arena (a purpose-built space for mobile and flying robots), the iSpace (a full size digital home), the iCampus (a Living Lab based on an instrumented campus) and the iWorld (on online simulation of the Essex intelligent environments).

-Together with colleagues, I have made many contributions to research, some notable examples including a methodology to determine the real-time dynamic complexity of embedded software (SAS – Software Analysis System), the first application of microprocessors to social science research (The Ferranti MRT – Market Research Terminal & earlier Questronic), the development of a novel real-time self-programming fuzzy-logic based genetic algorithm for robot control, the development of the world’s first network camera (NetCam – a spinoff of robotics work), the first application of behaviour-based architecture (and defining the default behaviours) to Intelligent Environments, facilitating the UK to have the first town in Europe on the World-Wide-Web, the development of a programming-by-example paradigm for the Internet-of-Things, the development of novel physiological sensing and analysis algorithms to augment embedded agent efficiency in intelligent environments, the establishment of an architecture for adjustable autonomy in embedded agents and, finally, the development of a novel immerse education desk (and mixed reality architecture) derived from Science Fiction Prototyping (history) that I helped pioneer in association with Intel (see Creative Science Foundation).
+Together with colleagues, I have made many contributions to research, some notable examples including a methodology to determine the real-time dynamic complexity of embedded software (SAS – Software Analysis System), the first application of microprocessors to social science research (The Ferranti MRT – Market Research Terminal & earlier Questronic), the development of a novel real-time self-programming fuzzy-logic based genetic algorithm for robot control, the development of the world’s first network camera (NetCam – a spinoff of robotics work), several important contributions to the development of Behaviour-Based AI Architectures (eg the adaption of behaviour-based architecture for non-robotic use in generalised embedded-agents such as comprising Intelligent Environments / Internet-of-Things, defining non-robotic behaviours, adding a behaviour learning deliberative layer), facilitating the UK to have the first town in Europe on the World-Wide-Web, the development of a programming-by-example paradigm for the Internet-of-Things), the development of novel physiological sensing and analysis algorithms to augment embedded agent efficiency in intelligent environments, the establishment of an architecture for adjustable autonomy in embedded agents, introducing a theory of cyclic instability (that enabled causes and cures of instability in complex systems of interconnected intelligent agents to be identified) and, finally, the development of a novel immerse education desk (and mixed reality architecture) derived from Science Fiction Prototyping (history) that I helped pioneer in association with Intel (see Creative Science Foundation).

 In completing this research I authored over 300 papers in international journals, conferences and books plus I have acted as principal investigator on numerous international research projects attracting over 6 million pounds in funding.